-Mommy Issues: One of the big things looming over his life and keeping him depressed is that his mother has a tumor in her brain and can't even recognize him, and one time her upset over thinking he was a stranger invading her home was so bad that she had a Freak Out, leading to him also having a Freak Out and almost killing her.
-Remembering that incident in particular is what causes his Heroic BSOD.
+Mommy Issues: One of the biggest things looming over his life and keeping him depressed is that his mother has a tumor in her brain and can't even recognize him.
+She got so upset, thinking he was a stranger invading her home, that she had a Freak Out, leading to him also having a Freak Out and almost killing her.
+Remembering that incident, in particular, is what causes his Heroic BSOD.

 My God, What Have I Done?: After he freaks out and nearly kills his insane mother.
 This particular memory is so traumatic that remembering it some time later causes him to go into a Heroic BSOD.